telstra/open-kilda/docs/design/connected-devices-arp/README.md

 ```

-One rule in Ingress Table to catch ARP from customer ports (only packets which are not belong to any flow):
+One rule in the Ingress Table to catch ARP from customer ports (only packets which are not belong to any flow):

 ![Ingress_Drop Rule](ingress_drop.png "Ingress Drop Rule")